Corporate Structuring · Tax · 2026

 Dividend income received is fully exempt from CIT

 Cyprus operates a full participation exemption on dividend income received by a Cyprus holding company from its subsidiaries.
-Qualifying dividends are excluded from the corporate income tax base.
+Qualifying dividends are excluded from the corporate income tax base entirely.
 There is no partial credit mechanism, no rate reduction, and no minimum ownership threshold under domestic law.

-Under the EU Parent-Subsidiary Directive, by comparison, a minimum 10% holding and a 12-month ownership period are required before dividends can be received clear of withholding tax.
-Cyprus's domestic exemption goes further: no ownership threshold, no holding period required.
+Under the EU Parent-Subsidiary Directive, a minimum 10% holding and a 12-month ownership period are required before dividends can be received clear of withholding tax.
+Cyprus's domestic exemption goes further: no ownership threshold and no holding period.
 The only gateway is the anti-abuse test.

 When the exemption is denied: Both conditions must apply simultaneously.
 First, more than 50% of the paying company's gross income must consist of passive income (interest, royalties, dividends, gains on securities).
 Second, the paying company must be taxed at a substantially lower rate than Cyprus (below 6.25%, being half the standard CIT).
 If either condition is absent, the exemption applies in full.

 For most operating subsidiaries (manufacturing, technology, professional services), the subsidiary will either fail the passive income test because most of its income is active, or it will pay sufficient local tax.
-In practice, the exemption applies cleanly for the great majority of group structures without needing to invoke the anti-abuse analysis at all.
+In practice, the exemption applies cleanly for the great majority of group structures.

 02 WHT on Distributions